 When you practice mindfulness, you practice being in the present.
 You stop reacting to every single thought, and you’ll feel calmer.
 Creating the habit of practicing mindfulness can help you feel happier, more relaxed, and sleep better.

 Journaling is a great tool to calm your mind and stop overthinking.
 This makes it a great habit to do before you go to bed.
 There are several kinds of journaling.
-Here are two of the best to do in the evening for good sleep.
+Two of the best to do in the evening for good sleep are:

-A thought journal is a journal where you write down whatever is on your mind.
+A stream of consciousness journal is a journal where you write down whatever is on your mind.
 It’s so simple, that it can be confusing.

 All you have to do is to write whatever comes to your mind and just keep writing until your head feels empty or you don’t want to write anymore.
 Don’t think about grammar or structure.
 That doesn’t matter here.
 Follow the train of thought and see where it takes you.

-When you’re done, your mind will be calmer, and your rest will be better.
-You can do this on nights when you can’t calm down, but its benefits are best when it’s done every night.
+When you’re done, your mind will be calmer, and your sleep improves.
+You can do this on nights when you can’t calm down, but you can use it every night.

 Gratitude Journal

 With a gratitude journal, you’ll focus on the things you have.
 Maybe you’re grateful for your family, friends, a pet, an achievement, or a kind stranger.
-Something as simple as a bed, a roof over your head, and food in the fridge are worth being grateful for.
-When you begin to feel grateful for what you have, your body will calm down, and you can sleep better.
+Something as simple as a bed, a roof over your head, and food in the fridge are worth feeling grateful for.
+When you feel gratitude for what you have, your body will calm down, and you can sleep better.

-If you follow the same schedule most days, you might have noticed that your body has adapted to (some of) your routines.
-You get hungry around the time you usually eat, feel energized when you should be at work, and wake up when your alarm normally goes off.
-If you begin to scroll every time you hit the bed, you won’t be tired, and you’ll find that sleeping is hard.
-On the other hand, if you create a good bedtime routine, sleep will come easier.
+If you follow the same schedule most days, you might have noticed that your body has adapted to your routines.
+You get hungry around the time you usually eat, feel energized when you should be at work, and wake up when your alarm usually goes off.
+If you begin to scroll every time you hit the bed, you won’t be tired, and you’ll find that sleeping is difficult.
+On the other hand, if you create a good bedtime routine, sleep will become easier.

 The important thing isn’t how many habits you have stuffed into your nighttime routine but that you have a ritual to let yourself know that it’s time to sleep.

 Most mental and physical problems can be improved with an exercise routine, and sleep is no different.
-While exercising have many benefits that can aid sleep, one of them is the regulation of hormones.
+While exercise has many benefits that can aid sleep, one of them is the regulation of hormones.

 Related: Keystone habits